For Federal, State, & County Election information, visit MiamiDade.gov/elections.

 For more information on becoming a candidate and obtaining the necessary documents, please contact the Office of the City Clerk.

-The Official Candidate Qualifying Period commenced on Tuesday, August 11, 2020, at 9:00 am and ended on Friday, August 14, 2020, at 4:00 pm.
+The City of Sunny Isles Beach will hold a Special Election on Tuesday, November 2, 2021, to fill the vacant seat of Mayor.
+The Official Candidate Qualifying Period commenced on Tuesday, August 31, 2021, at 9:00 am and ended on Friday, September 3, 2021, at 4:00 pm.
 Below are the names of those that officially qualified:

 “Each Commissioner and the Mayor shall be elected at-large for four-year terms by the electors of the City in the manner provided in Article 5 of this Charter.”
 [Municipal Charter § 2.3(a)]